In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 Just because you can spend money on upgrading your business doesn’t mean you always should.
 This is a trap that many freelance business owners fall into, and I was no different.

-Here’s my process for cutting my business expenses by nearly half from 2015 to 2016.
+Here’s my process for cutting my small business expenses by nearly half from 2015 to 2016.

 Before diving into the exact things I did to cut business costs by nearly half, here’s a quick snapshot comparison of what the numbers looked like for the past two years.